 The agreement must state:

-conditions (including performance conditions) affecting the terms or the extent of the employee’s entitlement
+- conditions (including performance conditions) affecting the terms or the extent of the employee’s entitlement; and

 If the shares are subject to a risk of forfeiture, the agreement must contain details of the conditions.
 Shares are subject to risk of forfeiture if the interest in shares that may be acquired is only conditional within the meaning of Section 423 Income Tax (Earnings and Pensions) Act 2003.